naptha/tesseract.js/docs/performance.md

 ### Use the Latest Version of Tesseract.js
 Old versions of Tesseract.js are significantly slower.
 Notably, v2 (now depreciated) takes 10x longer to recognize certain images compared to the latest version.

-### Consider Using the Legacy Model
-In general, the LSTM (default) recognition model provides the best quality.
-However, the Legacy model generally runs faster, and depending on your application, may provide sufficient recognition quality.
-If runtime is a significant concern, consider experimenting with the Legacy model (by setting `oem` to `”0”` within `worker.initialize`).
-As a rule of thumb, the Legacy model is usually viable when the input data is high-quality (high-definition screenshots, document scans, etc.).

-### Consider Using "Fast" Language Data
-By default, Tesseract.js uses language data that is optimized for quality rather than speed.
-You can also experiment with using language data that is optimized for speed by setting `langPath` to `https://tessdata.projectnaptha.com/4.0.0_fast`.
-We have not benchmarked the impact this has on performance or accuracy, so feel free to open a Git Issue if you do so and wish to share results.

 ### Do Not Set `corePath` to a Single `.js` file
 If you set the `corePath` argument, be sure to set it to a directory that contains **all 4** of these files: